shivamshishodia/slack-api-concepts/beginner-scheduling-messages/README.md

 - Add app_home_opened event
 - Properly configure Request URL (I recommend using a new URL and verify if it works with challenge requests)
 - Click Save Changes button

+## Reaction Reply
+Ensure that OAuth & Permissions has `reactions:read` scope.
+Also, Event Subscriptions > Subscribe to bot events should have `reaction_added` added.
+Reinstall the application and test.

+## Respond to patterns
+Ensure that OAuth & Permissions has `chat:write` and `chat:write:public` scope.
+Also, Event Subscriptions > Subscribe to bot events should have `message.channels` added.
+Reinstall the application and test.